mat-shur/audio-prioritizer/README.md

 - to restore the interface, left-click on the icon in the system tray
 - to close the script, right-click on the icon in the system tray and select "quit"

+`if multiple priority programs are selected, the more prioritized one will always mute the less prioritized ones`

 ## Screenshot
 <p align="center">